Earthbag Village – One Community Pod One

 ADDITIONAL EARTHBAG VILLAGE DETAILS

 The bungalows will be heated by passive solar with backup electric heaters.
 They will be kept cool via the semi-subterranean construction and passive cooling.
 Electricity and heat for all homes and the central Tropical Atrium will be provided by solar (see energy infrastructure page).
-Furnishing will most likely be similar to a hotel room with a bed, dresser, and sitting area with a table and chairs.